 ps.
 If you want to experience the nourishment you get when you use truly crafted natural products, follow me over to our display counter.
 This is what comfort from bugs and bites looks like.

 Soothing Sooner is Better

-Years after using our natural repellent Goodbye Sandfly, we noticed that if we soothed the bites quickly, they healed faster.
-We put Goodbye Sandfly on straight away after being bitten, it reduces the severity of the bite.
-As many of you won’t have Goodbye Sandfly on hand, JUST in this moment, you can use a good cold pressed vegetable oil, like olive and add a small amount of tea tree.
+Years after using our natural repellent Goodbye SANDFLY, we noticed that if we soothed the bites quickly, they healed faster.
+As many of you won’t have Goodbye Sandfly on hand, JUST in this moment, you can use a good cold pressed vegetable oil, like olive and add a small amount of tea tree, eucalyptus or lavender.
 Here’s a quick recipe.
-1 Tablespoon Olive oil and 2 drops of tea tree essential oil.
+1 Tablespoon Olive oil and 2 drops of essential oil.

 Don’t Scratch! (even if you feel insane)